gvwilson/sdxpy/src/reflect/index.md

 but when we try to call `original` we wind up in an infinite loop.
-The wrapped version of our function refers to `original`, but Python looks that up at the time of call, which means it calls the wrapped function instead
+The wrapped version of our function refers to `original`, but Python looks that up at the time of call, which means it calls the wrapped function instead.
-([%f reflect-bad-wrapping %]).

-[% figure
-   slug="reflect-bad-wrapping"
-   img="bad_wrapping.svg"
-   alt="The wrong way to wrap a function" caption="Accidentally creating infinite recursion when wrapping a function."
-%]

-We can solve the problem of infinite recursion by creating a closure:
+We can prevent this infinite [%i "recursion" %][%/i%] by creating a closure:

 [% inc pat="wrap_capture.*" fill="py out" %]